Alipsa/uso/readme.md

 -s "https://raw.githubusercontent.com/Alipsa/uso/refs/heads/main/uso-core/src/main/script/installUso.sh" | bash
 ```
 There are two versions of uso scripts:
-- uso: this version only executes a target once per build
+- uso: this version uses the default way of how ant is executing targets i.e. for each target supplied to the command line, it will execute all the dependent targets for each one.
-- usas: this version uses the default way of how ant is executing targets i.e. for each target supplied to the command line, it will execute all the dependent targets for each one.
+- usas: this version only executes a target once per build.
+Note: the targets are not real Ant targets so does not support all the Ant features.

 Let's say we have 3 targets:
 - init